schoi1337/bluetooth-risk-scanner/README.md

 Unlike simple scanners, this tool classifies threats based on proximity, vendor reputation, advertising behavior, and CVE history.

+## Motivation

+This project was inspired by increasing reports of Apple AirTags and other BLE trackers being used in stalking and other crimes.
+I developed Bluetooth Risk Scanner to help individuals and security teams identify potential privacy risks from nearby Bluetooth devices — especially those that may be tracking users without their knowledge.

+The goal is to raise awareness of Bluetooth-based threats and provide a lightweight, actionable tool for BLE risk assessment.

 > ⚠️ **This project is actively maintained and evolving.**
 > Features like custom risk scoring, BLE behavior anomaly detection, and advanced reporting are under development.